 This is a strategic question of leadership for Labour: what should the state do and what should it not?
 And how are we going to pay for it?

 Anthony Painter is a contributing editor to Progress and was previously director of the Independent Review of the Police FederationLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.